kununu/data-fixtures/docs/FixtureTypes/doctrine-dbal-connection-fixtures.md

 $executor->execute($loader->getFixtures());
 ```

+If you want to know more options on how you can load fixtures in the Loader checkout *[Load Fixtures](/README.md#loading-fixtures)*.

 ### 3. Append Fixtures

 By default when loading fixtures the database is purged.
 If you want to change this behavior and instead append the fixtures, you can pass *false* as second argument to the ConnectionExecutor.